We’re not nuts! You really can swap out this type of nut (it’s actually more closely related to a berry) for your usual laundry detergent.

 Where to find soap nuts

-Although there seems to be some laundry room debate about whether or not to use soap nuts with or without the seeds still in them, Mountain Rose Herbs suggests using soap nuts with the seeds for the best cleaning results.
-The company says that the soap nuts with the seeds still in them add an additional “beating” effect in the washer to get clothes even cleaner.
+Although there seems to be some laundry room debate about whether or not to use soap nuts with or without the seeds still in them, Green Virgin Products suggests suggests buying soap nuts without the seeds for the best value.
+The company says that since soap nuts are usually purchased by weight, and the seeds add no cleaning ability, it is best to avoid them.
+They also suggest only purchasing Sapindus mukorossi soap nuts as they are the highest quality available.

 image: Timo Kirkkala